rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### Management

 ```
-🦸 Is your Manager trying their best
+🦸 Is my manager doing their best
 ```

 *(various types - Linear scale, Yes/No/Maybe and Text)*

-- On a scale of 1-10, how would you rate your manager compared to your idea of an ideal manager?
+- On a scale of 1-10, this is how I would rate my manager compared to my idea of an ideal manager.
-- On a scale of 1-10, how does your manager perform when things are going smoothly?
+- On a scale of 1-10, this is how my manager performs when things are going smoothly.
-- On a scale of 1-10, how does your manager perform during crisis or when things are shaky?
+- On a scale of 1-10, this is how my manager performs during crisis or when things are shaky.
-- Did your manager adjust their management style (work-process, communication, empathy, motivation, managing stakeholders etc.) to better support you during Covid situation?
+- My manager adjusted their management style (work-process, communication, empathy, motivation, managing stakeholders etc.) to better support me during Covid situation.
-- Has your manager shown improvement in their management skills in the last year?
+- My manager improved their management skills in the last year.
-- If your manager left the team suddenly, how badly would it impact the team's functioning?
+- If my manager left the team suddenly, this is how badly it would impact the team's functioning.
-- If you were leading the team, what would you do differently from your manager?
+- If I was leading the team, this is what I would do differently from my manager.
-- If you could give one suggestion for how your manager could go from good to great, or from awesome to awesomer, what would it be?
+- If I could give one suggestion for how my manager could go from good to great, or from awesome to awesomer, it would be...
 - Fill in the blank - My ideal Manager is someone who...
 - Fill in the blank - I wish this questionnaire had also asked me my thoughts/opinions on...